The Different Types of RVs for Rent in New Zealand

 The Suite dining living area

-In recreational vehicle terms, a berth means a sleeping space inside a motorhome or campervan — so an RV with four berths can sleep four people.
-Certain numbers of berths are more common than others in motorhomes in New Zealand.
+In recreational vehicle terms, a berth means a sleeping space inside a motorhome or campervan — so an RV with four berths can sleep up to four people.
+In New Zealand motorhomes, some berth numbers are more typical than others, with 6-berth motorhomes being relatively rare.

-If you’re a single traveller or couple, a recreational vehicle with two berths is all you’ll need.
-However, not all two berth RVs are equal, as:
+If you’re a single traveller or a couple, a recreational vehicle with two berths is all you’ll need.
+However, not all two-berth RVs are equal, as:

 Check out our Compact for 2 motorhome — the perfect one for couples.